-Pomegranate seeds make every dish look prettier – with their brilliant shade of dark red - while offering a sweet (or sometimes tart and tangy), crunchy finish and antioxidant boost!
+Pomegranate seeds make every dish look prettier – with their brilliant shade of dark red - while offering a sweet (or sometimes tart and tangy), crunchy finish, and antioxidant boost!
 Pomegranates contain a precursor to urolithin A, an anti-aging compound that may positively interact with gut bacteria.
 Drizzle in some olive oil to provide an excellent dose of heart-healthy monounsaturated fat.
 Also, because most Americans fall significantly short on fiber intake, adding roasted roots to your diet will likely give a needed boost to your daily fiber.
 This recipe is low FODMAP, gluten-free, dairy-free, and vegan.

-Note: This recipe can use other root veggies as well, such as Yukon gold potatoes, celeriac, acorn squash.
+Note: This recipe can use other root veggies as well, such as Yukon gold potatoes, celeriac, and acorn squash.

 Prep Time: 15 minutes

 - ½ lb parsnips, peeled and cut into 1” thick rounds